Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 EliminateContent| _TE_|</sst>|1|

-A six line script using four commands transforms each PowerPoint XML slide to text.
+A six line script that only uses four commands to transform PowerPoint XML slides into text.

 RemoveWithout|<a:t>|<?xml><a:t></a:t></p:sld>|